6 products

 How do you insert a cup without pain?

-To insert a cup without difficulty, you need to be completely relaxed.
-Try not to be stressed—stress tightens your muscles, making it harder to insert a menstrual cup if your vaginal muscles are tense.
-Wash your hands and find a quiet place, like your bathroom or bedroom.
-Take a deep breath and try different positions: squatting, in the shower, or with one leg up on the edge of the tub or toilet.
-It's also important to fold the cup to make insertion easier.
-If you’re new to this or it’s your first time, it’s totally normal to feel unsure.
-Try different folds to see which works best for you: the C-fold, 7-fold, or tulip fold.
+To insert a cup easily, you need to be completely relaxed.
+Try not to be stressed.
+Stress tenses your muscles, which makes it harder to insert a menstrual cup if your vaginal muscles are tight.
+Wash your hands and find a calm space — in the bathroom, bedroom, or toilet.
+Take a deep breath and try different positions: squatting, in the shower, or with one leg raised on the edge of the bathtub or toilet.
+It’s also important to fold the cup to make insertion easier.
+If you’re not used to it yet or it’s your first time, it’s normal to hesitate.
+Try different folds to find the one that works for you: the C-fold, the 7-fold, or the tulip fold.

 And remember, a cup should never hurt.
-Find all our detailed tips for proper cup use here.
+You can find all our detailed tips for using your cup properly here.

 - +